-Long Term Care Insurance Vermont Partnership Costs and Companies
+Vermont Long Term Care Insurance Cost, Partnership and Companies

 CLICK HERE For Vermont Long Term Care Insurance Quotes.
 We’ll give you quotes and comparisons for the leading LTC insurance providers in Vermont.

 Someone turning age 65 today has about a 70 percent chance of needing some type of long term care during their lifetime.
 While one-third may never need long term care, 20 percent will need it for longer than 5 years.
 The average length of time people need long term care services is 3 years.1

 In 2021, the average cost for 3 years of long term care in Vermont is $399,675 ($133,225 per year).
 That cost is projected to be $721,857 ($240,619 per year) in 2041.2